 10. Race Horse Breeds: Black Forest Horse

 Black Forest horses also known as Black Forest Cold Blooded horse originated in Southern Germany.
-They are bred for working in the farmland and forest as are small and sturdy.
-Black Forest horses include a dark chestnut coat color with flaxen mane and tail, short head, muscular neck, well laid back shoulder, wide coup and expansive gaits.
+They are bred for working in the farmland and forest as they are small and sturdy.
+Black Forest horses include a dark chestnut coat color with flaxen mane and tail, short head, muscular neck, well laid back shoulder, wide coup, and expansive gaits.

 11. Race Horse Breeds: Tennessee Walker

-Tennessee Walker or Tennessee Walking horse is a breed of gaited horse which is well known for its unique four-beat running walk and flashy movement.
+Tennessee Walker or Tennessee Walking horse is a breed of gaited horse that is well known for its unique four-beat running walk and flashy movement.
 The horse originated in the United States and was initially bred for used in farm and plantations.
 The Tennessee Walker has a finely chiseled head, large eyes, short and erect ears, which is 59 to 66 inches height and 900 to 1200 lbs of body weight.
 Tennessee walker are found in different coat colors varies from black, browns, bay, and chestnuts are common, but roan, buckskin, pintos, and palominos are found in the rare case.

 Tennessee Walker was developed for use in farmland for smooth work but now is equally used in English or Western track or competition racing or show ring or trail.
 Popularly used in show horses and movies of Television serial Tennessee Walker are favorite as well.